underthecurve/r-data-cleaning-tricks/R-datacleaning-tricks.md

 ### 5. Recoding numerical variables into categorical ones

-Here's a list of attendees for today's workshop, with names and contact info removed.
+Here's a list of some attendees for today's workshop, with names and contact info removed.

 ``` r
 attendees <- read.csv('attendees.csv', stringsAsFactors = F)